Life in the Preparatory School

 During wet breaks, children may opt to use the Innovation Studio, spend time in the school library or relax in a classroom.

 A hearty two course school lunch is served in the main school Dining Room.
-Here the children are seated in Houses with a form teacher or teaching assistant who serves all the children from the head of each table and who encourages conversation and polite table manners.
+Here the children are seated in Houses with a form teacher or teaching assistant who serves the children from the head of each table and who encourages conversation and polite table manners.
 Before and after eating, the children say Grace.

 The Dining Room is at the heart of S. Anselm’s and whilst every mealtime is special, Harvest, Halloween, Christmas and Easter are particularly celebrated and meals are set against the backdrop of magnificent seasonal decorations that the children adore.
 The weekly roast dinner each Tuesday is also a firm favourite!

 All Prep School children are welcome to stay for supervised Prep between 5.00pm and 6.00pm in the School Dining Room on Mondays, Tuesdays, Thursdays and Friday.
-There is no prep on Wednesdays or Saturdays due to matches.
+There is no Prep (nor is prep set) on Wednesdays or Saturdays due to matches.

 The practice rooms in the School of Music are available for use between 7.00am and 7.30pm and children are encouraged to do their instrumental practice once their prep has been completed.